LuisHFr15/python_studies/lists/lists_information.md

 **Average Cost = O(k)**

-You can set a slice of a list associating it with a list of same size
+You can set a slice of a list associating it with another Iterable (touples, lists, etc)
 ```python
 list[start:end] = list2
 ```